Ronny12345-art/Mugabo-Rongin/README.md

 - Security research
 - Cybersecurity education

-MRcutter is developed by **Ronny Rogers**, a cybersecurity specialist and ethical hacker focused on penetration testing and open-source security tools.
+MRcutter is developed by **Mugabo Rongin**, a cybersecurity specialist and ethical hacker focused on penetration testing and open-source security tools.

 ⚠️ **Disclaimer:**
 This tool is intended **ONLY for legal and ethical use** on systems you own or have permission to test.